elastic/examples/ElasticStack_earthquakes/README.md

 # Earthquakes Demo

 This example provides sample files to ingest, analyze and visualize **earthquake data** using the Elastic Stack.
+You may refer to [Earthquake data with the Elastic Stack](https://www.elastic.co/blog/earthquake-data-with-the-elastic-stack) blog post to find out your own story behind the data.

 ## Version Requirements